080bct12alex/LangGraph/LangGraph_Fundamentals/LangChain_VS_Langgraph.md

 > LangChain is like React.
 LangGraph is like Next.js.
 Learn LangChain first, then LangGraph.

-    - that's a very good analogy! ✅
+    -  a very good analogy! ✅

     Learning LangChain first and then LangGraph is just like learning React before learning Next.js.